CornSnek/ziglinks/README.md

 # Ziglinks
 A Command-Line Interface (CLI) version manager for the [Zig programming language](https://github.com/ziglang/zig) and also supports managing [ZLS](https://github.com/zigtools/zls).
 This adds symlinks to different versions for each Zig/ZLS binary you provide.
+To build this, Zig version of 0.13.0 is recommended.

 ## Purpose
 I wanted to make a version manager for Zig.